txjmp/bo/readme.md

 	* Table's RecMap and Orderby are recreated; any previous values are lost
 	* returns count of recs loaded
 	* automatically locks & unlocks table if shared
-	* creates tbl.OrderBy["key"] for reading RecMap in key order
+	* creates tbl.OrderBy["byKey"] for reading RecMap in key order
 * LoadPrefix(prefix string) int
 	* same as Load, except only loads recs where beginning of key matches prefix
 * LoadRange(start, end string) int